 "Long Time Dyin'"

-By the time you get to the album's mid-point, the old school crush of "F.U.C.T." (which stands for "First Underground Commission on Termination", per the album's liner notes) and the swirling mosh-n-stomp of "The Rip-N-Tear, should leave you sufficiently pummeled.
+By the time you get to the album's mid-point, the old school crush of "F.U.C.T." (which stands for "First Underground Commission on Termination," per the album's liner notes) and the swirling mosh-n-stomp of "The Rip-N-Tear" you should be sufficiently pummeled.

-The biggest surprise on the album comes on the next-to-last track, when out of nowhere, Overkill throws us a full-on power ballad (!) called "Promises."
-It isn't a terrible track in and of itself, but it certainly sticks out like a turd on a birthday cake after the previous 40-something minutes of pedal-to-the-metal homicidal goings-on.
+The biggest surprise of the album comes on its next-to-last track, when out of nowhere, Overkill gives us an honest-to-God, totally legit, full-on power ballad (!) called "Promises."
+It isn't a terrible track in and of itself, but it certainly sticks out like a turd on a birthday cake after 40-something minutes of pedal-to-the-metal homicidal thrash/groove.
 I remember reading a review of F.T.U.A.B. which described "Promises" as "a 'God Gave Rock N Roll To You' for the thrash-addled," which I can agree with.
-Giving credit where it's due, Blitz sings this one for all he's worth, and he gets able backing vocal assistance from Joe Comeau, who was once a lead vocalist himself, in the late '80s cult act Liege Lord.
-Joe adds his share of background screams/squawks to many of the album's other tracks as well, making this Overkill's most vocally diverse offering.
-"Promises" is only a short detour before the disc slams back into more traditional pastures with the neck-snapping closer "Little Bit O' Murder," which will, of course, make you want to break stuff.
+Giving credit where it's due, Blitz sings it for all he's worth, and he gets able backing vocal assistance from Joe Comeau, who was once a lead vocalist himself (in the late '80s cult act Liege Lord).
+Speaking of Joe, he adds a fair share of background screams and squawks to many of the album's other tracks as well, which makes this album Overkill's most vocally diverse offering.
+"Promises" is only a short detour before the disc slams back into more traditional pastures with the neck-snapping closer "Little Bit O' Murder," which will, of course, make you want to break more stuff.

 Summing It Up

-1997 was the first time in quite a few years that it felt like something was "happening" in old-school metal scene, which had taken a back seat to grunge rock and nu-metal for most of the previous decade.
-From the Underground and Below was definitely one of that year's highlights, alongside such high quality comeback platters as Bruce Dickinson's Accident of Birth and Judas Priest's Jugulator.
+1997 was the first time in quite a few years that it felt like something was "happening" in old-school metal scene.
+From the Underground and Below was one of that year's highlights for me, along with such quality comeback platters as Bruce Dickinson's Accident of Birth and Judas Priest's Jugulator.
 Coincidentally, all of these albums were released by CMC Records in the U.S., a label that was definitely on a winning streak at the time!

 © 2019 Keith Abt